MiriamMcNamara/weekend-sql-to-do-list/README.md

 ## Description

-TIME FRAME
-===

-- Hoping to get the base mode completed by Saturday.
-I'll have 3-4 hours each day.
-I would love to spend Monday exploring Bootstrap, branching, and other stretch goals.
+- I completed the base mode in two days, about seven hours total.
+I wanted to spend any extra time I had Sunday and Monday exploring Bootstrap, branching, and other stretch goals.

-Directly above this is how long it took you to develop the project.
-Your project description goes here.
-What problem did you solve?
-How did you solve it?
+- The base mode assignment was to create a to-do list that utilized the full stack, the full range of AJAX options (create, read, update, delete ), and the new SQL/database stuff we've been learning.

 ## Screen Shot
 ![Screenshot of ToDo List](ToDoAppScreenshot.png)